commercetools/sphere-node-product-csv-sync/README.md

   Options:

     -h, --help                 output usage information
-    -t, --template <file>  CSV file containing your header that defines what you want to export -o, --out <file>       Path to the file the exporter will write the resulting CSV in -j, --json <file>      Path to the JSON file the exporter will write the resulting products -q, --queryString      Query string to specify the sub-set of products to export.
-Please note that the query must be URL encoded!
-    -l, --language [lang]  Language used on export for category names (default is en)
+    -t, --template <file>      CSV file containing your header that defines what you want to export -o, --out <file>           Path to the file the exporter will write the resulting CSV in -j, --json <file>          Path to the JSON file the exporter will write the resulting products -q, --queryString <query>  Query string to specify the sub-set of products to export -l, --language [lang]      Language used on export for category names (default is en) --queryType <type>         Whether to do a query or a search request --queryEncoded             Whether the given query string is already encoded or not
 ```

 #### Export as JSON